 Soon after the clay was discovered Eye farmer W. C. Moore who was leasing site from the Bishop of Peterborough set up his own brick-making business, Mr Moore’s Brickyard.
 He must have recognised the value of the site and purchased the land in 1897.
 He sold it to the Northam Brick Company very soon after.
 Below is a news article about the site from 1898.

 In the early days, the clay was dug by hand, but later machinery would have been brought in.
-While the clay was close to the surface it would probably have been lifted out on buckets by hand, later as the pit went deeper the clay would have been loaded onto a small wagon on rails.
+While the clay was close to the surface it would probably have been lifted out on buckets by hand, later as the pit went deeper some form of mechanisation would have been brought in.

 In September 1924, the site was acquired by the London Brick Company.
 Over the following years, the site was expanded and further kilns and equipment were installed.
 To make the site more efficient as the clay in the Northam Pit began to run out, an aerial ropeway from the nearby Star Pit in Dogsthorpe was added in 1928.
+This was most likely built by a company called Ropeway Limited of London.
 This allowed the clay to be carried efficiently from the Dogsthorpe pit which at the time had many years of extraction left.
 Today they would use a conveyor belt to do the same thing.

 During both world wars, the kilns were used for the storage of ammunition and on at least one occasion the yard was attacked by a German aircraft.
-Also during the war, the home guard used the local pits for training.
+A bomb was reportedly found when the bypass was being built.
+During the war, the home guard used the local pits for training.

 In 1956 the Peterborough Advertiser was reporting that the London Brick Company had laid out a new bowling green to the rear of its Crowland Road clubroom, the article also mentioned the football and cricket clubs which both played under the name Northam Star.

 The site was declared a nature reserve 1996.
 It was created with grants from English Partnerships and Hanson Properties.
-With the addition of the bridges, it was then feasible to add a footpath around the lake.
+With funding for bridges, it was feasible to add a footpath around the lake.